Lemon-Framework/Lemon/README.md

     - [nunomaduro/termwind](https://github.com/nunomaduro/termwind)
     - [feast-framework/framework](https://github.com/feast-framework/framework)

+## Learning Lemon

+Curently there is no documentation, but it will come in days/weeks.

+## Installing

+`composer require lemon_framework/lemon`

 ## Thanks

 - CoolFido - Psychical helping, contributting, ideas, the whole idea of creating framework from scratch (he didn't expect that to happen)